 Since iMessages can be sent using a Wi-Fi network, they can be sent from an iPad, iPod touch, or Mac computer that has no cellular data connection.

 The Messages app provides some visual indication as to whether you will be sending an iMessage or a regular text message.
-In the figures below, the one on the left shows the Messages app when you are sending an iMessage.
-The figure on the right shows the Messages app when sending a regular text message.
+In the figures below, the one on the top shows the Messages app when you are sending an iMessage.
+The figure on the bottom shows the Messages app when sending a regular text message.

-I have updated this article for iOS 7 to provide some additional information along with updated screenshots.
+I have updated this article to provide some additional information along with updated screenshots.

 Other articles related to iMessages

 If you have multiple iOS devices in your family and iMessages are being delivered to all your devices, please see my article about configuring multiple devices so iMessages can be delivered separately for each person.

 If you question why text messages are delivered to your iPhone but not your iPad, please see my article describing text message and iMessage delivery.